cloudfoundry/notifications/README.md

 This override would only be applied to emails sent by the client banana.

-#### overriding by clientID and kind
+#### overriding by clientID and kind_id

-To override a template for client `banana` with the kind `damage` you would place a file in the `./templates/overrides` directory with the following name scheme:
+To override a template for client `banana` with the kind_id `damage` you would place a file in the `./templates/overrides` directory with the following name scheme:

 	clientID.kind_id.templateName.templateExtension